RTIInternational/biocloud_docker_tools/bulk_rnaseq_qc/v1.0/README.md

 - Duplicate or missing sample IDs in phenotype input will stop execution.
 - If `--rin_col` is not `RIN`, the script renames that column to `RIN` internally.
 - chrY-based QC metrics are skipped if the `--sex_col` column is absent.
+- chrY-based QC metrics exclude hg38 pseudoautosomal regions; these checks are not valid for hg19 annotations unless the PAR coordinates are updated.

 Threshold summary in the report includes rules such as:
 - RIN > 5